benkimball/ndig/README.txt

 ndig is a haven-type chat server mixed with a MUD.

+TODO: Connect to db on startup to eliminate delay when player logs in
+TODO: Reserve line 0

+Future plans:
-TODO: embedded neo4j may not be the way to go.
+* embedded neo4j may not be the way to go.
 With a server I get http management and the ability to use a better API.

-TODO: furnishings
+* furnishings
+* registration